 Do not bring back a disastrous gift from your hunting trip - trips to hunt wild boar in the infected areas should be avoided

-African swine fever has been detected in EU in e.g. Poland, Estonia, Latvia, Lithuania, Czech Republic, Hungary, Romanien, Bulgary, Slovakia, Belgium, and Italy (Sardinia).
+African swine fever has been detected in EU in e.g. Poland, Estonia, Latvia, Lithuania, Hungary, Romania, Bulgaria, Slovakia, Italy (Sardinia), Belgium, and Germany.
 In addition to these, it has been detected in Russia, Ukraine, Moldova, Belarus and Serbia.
-Czech Republik has been officially released from African swine fever in 2019.

 Due to the severely worsening disease situation in Poland and the Baltic states, it is important that hunters consider other options when selecting hunting trip destinations or whether to hunt wild boars.
 Hunters have reason to take extra precautions as well when returning from wild boar hunting trips in Russia and other countries with the disease, and Africa, because soiled equipment or untreated trophies can introduce the disease to Finland.